Informatievlaanderen/registry-documentation/docs/reacting-to-commands.md

 For example, this handler looks up an aggregate based on an identifier and if it does not exist, creates the aggregate and adds it to the repository:

+_NOTE: At this point, this example will not work yet, since you have not set up [storing events](storing-events.md) yet._

 ```csharp
 public sealed class ExampleCommandHandlerModule : CommandHandlerModule
 {